jadecobra/python_tdd_exercises/source/truth_table/test_truth_table_tests.rst

 * I change ``not or`` to :ref:`and<test_logical_conjunction>`

   .. code-block:: python
-    :lineno-start: 65
+    :lineno-start: 111
-    :emphasize-lines: 3
+    :emphasize-lines: 3-4

-    def logical_equality(first, second):
         return (
             (not (first and not second))
+            # (not or)
             and
             (not (not first and second))
         )
-        return not (
-            (first and not second)
-            or
-            (not first and second)
-        )

-  the test is green again
+  the test is green again.

 * I multiply :ref:`not<test_logical_negation>` by the symbols in the first part of the statement

   .. code-block:: python
-    :lineno-start: 65
+    :lineno-start: 111
-    :emphasize-lines: 3-4
+    :emphasize-lines: 2-3

-    def logical_equality(first, second):
         return (
             # (not (first and not second))
-            ((not first) (not and) (not not second)) and
+            ((not first) (not and) (not not second))
+            # (not or)
+            and
             (not (not first and second))
         )